protocolbuffers/protobuf/docs/cpp_build_systems.md

 ## Background

-Protobuf uses [Bazel](https://bazel.build) as the source of truth for building the Protobuf C++ runtime and Protobuf compiler[^historical_sot].
-However, there are several different build systems in common use for C++, each one of which requires essentially a complete copy of build definitions.
+Protobuf primarily uses [Bazel](https://bazel.build) to build the Protobuf C++ runtime and Protobuf compiler[^historical_sot].
+However, there are several different build systems in common use for C++, each one of which requires essentially a complete copy of the same build definitions.

 [^historical_sot]:
-  On a historical note, prior to its [release as Open Source Software](https://opensource.googleblog.com/2008/07/protocol-buffers-googles-data.html), the Protobuf project was developed using Blaze, Google's internal build system, and predecessor to Bazel (the vast majority of Google's contributions continue to be developed this way).
-The Open Source Protobuf project, however, historically used Autoconf as the source of truth for C++ build correctness.
+  On a historical note, prior to its [release as Open Source Software](https://opensource.googleblog.com/2008/07/protocol-buffers-googles-data.html), the Protobuf project was developed using Google's internal build system, which was the predecessor to Bazel (the vast majority of Google's contributions continue to be developed this way).
+The Open Source Protobuf project, however, historically used Autoconf to build the C++ implementation.
   Over time, other build systems (including Bazel) have been added, thanks in large part to substantial contributions from the Open Source community.
-Since the Protobuf project deals with multiple languages (all of which ultimately rely upon C++, for the Protobuf compiler), Bazel is a natural choice for a project-wide source of truth -- in fact, Bazel (and its predecessor, Blaze) were designed in large part to support exactly this type of rich, multi-language build.
+Since the Protobuf project deals with multiple languages (all of which ultimately rely upon C++, for the Protobuf compiler), Bazel is a natural choice for a project-wide build system -- in fact, Bazel (and its predecessor, Blaze) was designed in large part to support exactly this type of rich, multi-language build.

-Currently, C++ Protobuf is buildable with Bazel, Autotools, and CMake.
-Each of these build systems has different semantics and structure, but share in common the list of files needed to build the runtime (and compiler).
+Currently, C++ Protobuf can be built with Bazel, Autotools, and CMake.
+Each of these build systems has different semantics and structure, but share in common the list of files needed to build the runtime and compiler.

 ## Design